-Internet service is provided in your apartment; however, you will need a laptop to access it.
-Be sure you have the proper electrical converter and adapter.
-If you do not have a laptop, there are computers for student use on the LdM campus during regular office hours.
+WiFi is provided in your apartment; however, the signal may be weak, and you will need your own device (laptop, tablet, smart phone,etc) Be sure you have the proper electrical converter and adapter.
+If you do not have a laptop, there are computers for student use in designated LdM buildings during regular office hours.